Testing layouts locally

 The zones option uses the format ZoneName:FilePath:

-You can combine multiple zone mappings into a single option by separating them with commas:
+You can combine multiple zone mappings into a single option by separating them with commas.
+Note the space after --zones.

 You can use either : or = as the separator between the zone name and file path.
 Using : avoids confusion when the file path contains = characters.